 Molecular Plant Physiology.
 Coordinator: Trost

-All organisms that carry out oxygenic photosynthesis remove carbon dioxide from the atmosphere, providing our planet with food, feed and energy (biofuels).
+Photosynthetic organisms remove carbon dioxide from the atmosphere, providing our planet with food, feed and energy (biofuels).
 The laboratory is engaged in studying the molecular basis of primary carbon metabolism in both terrestrial and aquatic photosynthetic model organisms.

 Research themes